 (iv) Accelerating the payment from the employer due to unforeseen circumstances that occur before payment is made pursuant to this section, including, but not limited to, the employee's termination or retirement or the employer's reorganization, consolidation, merger, or closing; and

 (v) The documentation required to substantiate that the individual was reemployed pursuant to 38 U.S.C.
 4301 et seq.

-(3) This section only applies to military service that falls within the definition of uniformed service under 38 U.S.C.
-4301 et seq.
-Military service does not include service provided pursuant to sections 55-101 to 55-181.
+(3) This section applies to military service that falls within the definition of uniformed services under 38 U.S.C.
+4301 et seq., and includes (a) preparation periods prior to military service, (b) periods during military service, (c) periods of rest and recovery authorized by 38 U.S.C.
+4301 et seq., after military service, (d) periods of federal military service, and (e) periods during active service of the state provided pursuant to sections 55-101 to 55-181.